Jean-MarcHarvengt/teensyMAME/README.md

 - 3 buttons (FIRE, USER1 and USER2)

 # Optional requirements:
-- I2C custom keyboard (Not required for MAME)
+- I2C custom keyboard (not required for MAME)
-- Sound (MQS for Teensy4.0)
+- Sound (MQS only, to be added)

 # Wiring
 - see pinout.txt file in the project